bleargh45/Alien-IE7/README.txt

 Alien::IE7 automatically installs IE7 JS compatibility library

 Copyright (C) 2007, Graham TerMarsch.
-All rights reserved.
+All Rights Reserved.

 This is free software; you can redistribute it and/or modify it under the same terms as Perl itself.